In terms of my personal interest and orientation, I’ll turn to the words of another in a picture I pinched off someone’s Facebook wall this morning.

 UPDATE: Unfortunately RSPCA NSW got dudded in the highlights show.
 A couple of seconds in the background and a throwaway reference from the hosts.
 That’s showbiz! 😦

 Epilogue: looking at that last picture nine months down the track, and though I don’t still have an association with RSPCA NSW, I still wear the backpack and redirect the questions that attracts.
-And I continue to be a professional house-sitter which has curiously seen me morph into something of a dog whisperer.
+And I continue to be a full-time house-sitter which has curiously seen me morph into something of a dog whisperer.
 True story.

 Herewith (again, with due regard to the above photo) my current client!